MahmoudIbrahims/Gemma/README.md

-how to use in Google colab :
+How to use in Google colab :

 first  : the get Access token your on kaggle , it comes from the personal page